TarekAloch/claude-summarizer/README.md

 - Thanks to Anthropic for creating Claude! 🤖
 - Thanks to the MCP team for their amazing protocol! 🏗️
 - Thanks to all contributors who help improve this tool! 👥

+## 📝 Note

+The screenshots above are placeholders.
+To add real screenshots:
+1. Take a screenshot of your exported conversation
+2. Save it in the `docs/images` directory
+3. Update the image paths in this README
+4. Submit a pull request with your screenshots